Ebrahim-Ramadan/chatjj/README.md

 now go ahead and try the app to talk to your model <b>locally</b>.

 #### Cloning (dev)
-follow the steps in the [live section](https://github.com/Ebrahim-Ramadan/chatjj?tab=readme-ov-file#live) above, then clone this repo, and run
-`bun install`
- and
-`bun run dev`
-and do not forget to add the `.env` file at the root, containing
+follow the steps in the [live section](https://github.com/Ebrahim-Ramadan/chatjj?tab=readme-ov-file#live) above, then clone this repo, and do not forget to add the `.env` file at the root, containing
 ```
 DATABASE_URL='postgresql://neondb_owner:<your connection string>neondb?sslmode=require'